washingtonstateuniversity/WSUWP-Plugin-Publish-Feed-Items/README.md

 #### Additional Feed Attributes

-While any standard feed can be used, we also look for specific elements in the feed to help categorize items and assign visibility.
+While any standard RSS feed can be used, specific item elements in the feed can help categorize content and assign visibility.

 * [category](http://cyber.law.harvard.edu/rss/rss.html#ltcategorygtSubelementOfLtitemgt) Category elements with no specified domain will be used to assign general tags to feed items.
 * [category domain="wnpalocation"](http://cyber.law.harvard.edu/rss/rss.html#ltcategorygtSubelementOfLtitemgt)  Category elements with the `wnpalocation` domain assigned will be recognized under a location taxonomy.
 * [dc:accessRights](http://purl.org/dc/terms/accessRights) (Default `public`) Can be set to either `public` or `private` in a feed to indicate the visibility of an item to the general public.

-These same attributes are provided in the RSS feeds produced by WNPA Syndication.
+These same item elements are provided in the RSS feeds produced by WNPA Syndication.

 #### Hourly Updates